curtisgr/ember-cli-moment-business/README.md

 ## API

-Th public API is the same as https://github.com/jmeas/moment-business#api
+The public API is the same as https://github.com/jmeas/moment-business#api

 ## Author